 For more information visit nswroads.work/Amherst

 Noise Abatement Program (NAP)

 If you experience freeway traffic noise, register to go on the NAP here www.rms.nsw.gov.au/nap

-It is difficult for the residents to obtain details of NAP registrations from the RMS due to confidentiality issues - if you are already registered on NAP or have applied please advise Mr Graham Webster (contact details below) so that the residents can track NAP registration numbers.
+Residents cannot obtain details of NAP registrations from the RMS due to confidentiality - but if you are already registered on NAP or have applied please advise Mr Graham Webster (contact details below) so that the residents can track NAP registration numbers.

 Contact the following resident if you want more information, or if you can help:

 Mr Graham Webster

 Updates can be emailed to residents (send details to Graham Webster) or can be viewed here:

 Resident update 05 - Oct 2012 (105KB)

 Resident update 07 - Apr 2014 (99KB)